Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Concave Maximization

 \section{Radial Algorithms for Concave Maximization}

 Now we turn our attention to understanding the primal convergence guarantees that follow from algorithms minimizing the radial dual.
 In this section, we consider concave maximization problems where being strictly upper radial and having $R(f)>0$ hold without loss of generality via a simple translation.
-Then the following section tackles nonconcave maximization problems where more care must be taken to ensure our duality holds.